michaelkolesidis/emoji-minesweeper/README.md

 ![New Record](./screenshots/new_record_v8.png)

-If you do a new best time or win the game by the less moves than ever before, not only are your stats updated accordingly, but empty squares become the partying emoji 🥳.
+If you do a new best time or win the game by less moves than ever before, not only are your stats updated accordingly, but empty squares become the partying emoji 🥳.
 The respective counters turn gold as well.
 In these examples, the player achieved both a new time record and a moves record, thus both counters have turned gold.

 There are four difficulty levels, with different board sizes and numbers of mines.
 Along with the classic and predetermined beginner, intermediate, and expert levels, there's a custom level as well, giving players the ability to set the dimensions of  the board, as well as the number of mines.